sdboyer/transducers-go/README.md

 * While the loss of type assurances hurts - a lot - the spec for transducer behavior is clear enough that it's probably feasible to aim at "correctness" via exhaustive black-box tests. (hah)
 * And about types - I found a little kernel of something useful when looking beyond parametric polymorphism - [more here](https://github.com/sdboyer/transducers-go/issues/1).

-It's also been pointed out to me that these look a bit like [Google's Dataflow](http://googlecloudplatform.blogspot.com/2014/06/sneak-peek-google-cloud-dataflow-a-cloud-native-data-processing-service.html)
+It's also been pointed out to me that these look a bit like [Google's Dataflow](http://googlecloudplatform.blogspot.com/2014/06/sneak-peek-google-cloud-dataflow-a-cloud-native-data-processing-service.html).

 ## Glossary

 Transducers have some jargon.
-Here's an attempt to cut it down:
+Here's an attempt to cut it down.
+These go more or less in order.

-* **Reduce:** Many languages have some version of this, but the basic notion is, "traverse a collection; for each element, pass an accumulated value and the element to a func.
-Use the return of that func as the accum for the next element."
-* **Reducing function:** I've tried to be consistent about this in the docs, but things may get a little muddled here, and especially in the clojure discussions, between two concepts: a single function with the signature `func (accum interface{}, value interface{}) (result interface{}, terminate bool)`, and an interface with a method named `Reduce` having that signature, a 1-arity function named `Complete`, and a 0-arity function named `Init`.
-In this lib, these are the func type `Reducer` and interface type `ReduceStep`, respectively.
-This split reflects the fact that while `Reduce()` is the main concept this whole framework is built around, the other two methods must come along with to make things work.
+* **Reduce:** If you're not familiar with the general concept of reduction, [LMGTFY](http://en.wikipedia.org/wiki/Fold_(higher-order_function)).
+* **Reduce Step:** A [function](http://godoc.org/github.com/sdboyer/transducers-go#ReduceStep)/method with a reduce-like signature: `(accum, value) return`
+* **Reducer:** A [set of three](http://godoc.org/github.com/sdboyer/transducers-go#Reducer) functions - the Reduce Step, plus Complete and Init methods.
 * **Transducer:** A function that *transforms* a *reducing* function.
-They take a reducing func and return another: `type Transducer func(ReduceStep) ReduceStep`, wrapping their transformation on top of whatever that reducing func does.
+They [take a reducing func and return another](http://godoc.org/github.com/sdboyer/transducers-go#Transducer).
-* **Predicate:** Some transducers - for example, `Map` and `Filter` - take a function to do their work.
+* **Predicate:** Some transducers - for example, [Map](http://godoc.org/github.com/sdboyer/transducers-go#Map) and [Filter](http://godoc.org/github.com/sdboyer/transducers-go#Filter) - take a function to do their work.
 These injected functions are referred to as predicates.
-* **Bottom reducer:** Since the Transducer signature dictates that they take and return a ReduceStep, they're cyclical.
-No matter how many Transducers you stack up, they must be rooted onto plain ReduceStep.
-That root is often referred to as the "bottom" reducer, as it sits at the bottom of the transduction stack.
 * **Transducer stack:** In short: `[]Transducer`.
-The expectation is that a set of transducers can be assembled, and then applied over and over again via different transduction processors.
-This is because `[]Transducer` is a fundamentally stateless bunch of logic.
+A stack is stateless (it's just logic) and can be reused in as many processes as desired.
+* **Bottom reducer:** The reducer that a stack of transducers will operate on.
-* **Processor:** On their own, transducers are inert logic.
-Processors take (at minimum) a collection and a transducer stack, compose a transducer pipeline from the stack, and apply it across the collection.
+* **Processor:** Processors take (at minimum) some kind of collection and a transducer stack, compose a transducer pipeline from the stack, and apply it across the elements of the collection.